CHTC/chtc-website-source/uw-research-computing/testing-and-scaling-up.md

         step is to submit a small batch of test jobs (e.g. 3 - 10 jobs) [**using a single submit file**](https://chtc.cs.wisc.edu/uw-research-computing/multiple-jobs).
 Use this small-scale multi-job submission test to ensure that all jobs complete successfully, produce the desired output, and do not conflict with each other when submitted together.
+Additionally, by running test jobs, it provides an opportunity to review the `.log` files after each submission to optimize resource requests for future submissions as described above.

 **Step 3: Scale up**
       - If your workflow requires submission of 500 jobs or less, proceed with submitting your entire batch of jobs.
 If you plan to submit more than 500 jobs, we recommend submitting an intermediate test of 100-1,000 jobs to catch any